 10. Supervising Curfew Compliance

-POs noted that sometimes judges order curfews without also requiring GPS monitoring, making it difficult or impossible to effectively supervise the probationer's compliance.
+POs noted that sometimes judges order curfews without also requiring GPS monitoring, making it difficult or impossible to supervise the probationer's compliance effectively.
 As one officer stated, "Sometimes, they set curfews on individuals, but there's no GPS order.
 We're not going out at 10:00 and knocking on people's doors" (A2-1).
-In these cases, the only way to find out about a violation is if the probationer is arrested, as the same PO commented, "a lot of the curfew without a GPS.
+In these cases, the only way to find out about a violation is if the probationer is arrested, as the same PO commented, "a lot have the curfew without a GPS.
 It was like okay, well, that's not gonna work.
 Unless, of course, again, they get arrested.
 That's how we know that they violated the conditions" (A2-1).

 Discussion